jafudi/flexpair-website/index.md

 - **k**now where your data resides
 - **s**calable compute power

- No surprise it simply rocks, because it was tailor-made by experienced data scientists to be enjoyable for their fellow data people.
+ No surprise Flexpair simply rocks, because it was tailor-made by experienced data scientists to be enjoyable for their fellow data people.

 <dl>
   <dt><strong>to flexpair (verb)</strong></dt>